Hotel101: History

 DoubleDragon Corporation of Tony Tan Caktiong and Edgar Sia is the parent company of Hotel101 Global.
 Originally it was under the Hotel of Asia Inc. (HOA) of Sia which was established in 2011 and runs Jinjiang Inn franchises in the Philippines.

 The first hotel under the brand opened in June 2016.
 Hotel101-Manila opened in Pasay City near the Mall of Asia complex.
 By the end of 2016, DoubleDragon completes acquisition of majority of the stakes in Hotel101.

 In December 2018, Hotel101 announced it has been considering expanding operations outside the Philippines in a bid to become an international hotel brand.

 Despite COVID-19 pandemic in 2022, the company continued working on its expansion plans.
 It credits employees of business process outsourcing firms for keeping hotel occupancy rates at 80 percent during the pandemic.

 The second Hotel101, Hotel101-Fort, opened in August 2023 in Bonifacio Global City, Taguig.

 On August 26, 2023, its first international hotel located in Niseko, Japan broke ground.
 This was followed by a hotel in Madrid, Spain in March 2024.
+Hotel101 - Madrid would open 2 years later.

 By December 2023, Hotel101 had established its global headquarters in Singapore.
 On June 27, 2025, it became the first Filipino-owned firm to be listed on the Nasdaq Stock Exchange in New York.